Kenya · tool

 Local etiquette

-- •Tipping is appreciated but not mandatory; 10% for good service at restaurants is customary.
+- •Tipping is appreciated but not mandatory; a 10% service charge is often included in restaurant bills.
+If not, a small tip for good service is customary.

-- •While cards are widely accepted in larger establishments, always carry some Kenyan Shillings (KES) for smaller vendors and street food.
+- •While credit cards are widely accepted in larger establishments, it's wise to carry some Kenyan Shillings (KES) for smaller vendors, markets, and transport.